Model-independent pricing with insider information: a Skorokhod embedding approach: Introduction

 \subsection{Literature}

-Problems involving financial insiders have a long history.
-In the economics literature the papers of \citet{K85} and \citet{B92} are important early contributions which consider traders with privileged information.
-Subsequently there has been a significant literature on the problem, considering a wide range of related problems.
-In the mathematical finance literature, the usual approach is to consider the problem from the perspective of an insider trying to maximise utility.

 In the robust approach to mathematical finance, the usual setting consists in having some assets available for dynamic trading, and some claims which are available at time zero for static, i.e.\ buy-and-hold, trading.
-The information at the disposal of the agent is the price of assets and claims at time zero, and the evolutions of the prices of the assets in time.
-In this framework, most of the literature so far has been devoted to showing pricing-hedging duality results, that is, that the minimal cost to super-hedge pathwise a given derivative, equals its maximal price over calibrated martingale measures; see e.g.~\cite{BHP13,ABPS13,Nu14,BN15,BZ14,FH14} in discrete time, and \cite{GHT14,DS14a,DS14b,BCH14,BBKN14,BNT15,HO15,GTT15,BCHPP15} in continuous time, among a rapidly growing literature.
+The information at the disposal of the agent is the price of assets and claims at time zero, and the evolutions of the price of assets in time.
+In this framework, most of the literature so far has been devoted to showing pricing-hedging duality results, that is, that the minimal cost to super-hedge pathwise a given derivative, equals its maximal price over calibrated martingale measures; see e.g.~\cite{BHP13,ABPS13,Nu14,BN15,BZ14,FH14} in discrete time, and \cite{GHT14,DS14a,DS14b,BCH17,BBKN14,BNT15,HO15,GTT15,BCHPP15} in continuous time, among a rapidly growing literature.

 The current literature on the insider problem in a robust setup is still in its infancy.
-The main relevant references are \citet{AL15}, and \citet{AHO16}.
-In both these papers, the additional information is modelled by an enlargement of the filtration.
-The informed agent has a richer information flow, which results in having more choices for trading strategies, and hence in cheaper robust (super-hedging) prices.
+In \cite{AL15} and \cite{AHO16} the informed agent has a richer information flow, which results in having more choices for trading strategies, and hence in cheaper robust (super-hedging) prices.
 In \cite{AL15} the authors study the models under which the market is complete in a semi-static sense, and through these models they compare the robust prices of the agents with and without additional information.
 In \cite{AHO16}, pricing-hedging duality results are given when the additional information is disclosed either at time zero or at a given future instant in time, and it is given by specific random variables.